ArseniyKorobenko/tfc-anvil-script/README.md

 ## Troubleshooting
+If the item doesn't get forged completely, it means there's an issue.
+Here are some ways to fix that.
+- Download the latest version of the script from https://github.com/teeth-eator/tfc-anvil-script
 - Disable any resource packs that modify the anvil UI
 - Try setting a higher GUI scale.
 GUI scales 1 and 2 are buggy due to image compression
 - Turn on manual entry